mobicom24/RF-Diffusion/README.md

 ### 2.3 Supplementary: EEG Signal Denoise

 RF-Diffusion is designed to generate a wide range of time-series data.
 While its primary application is in the wireless/RF signals domain, its capabilities extend beyond that.
-To verify this, we provide an supplementary case study for EEG denoising, which doesn't appear in our submitted paper due to the page limitation.
+To verify this, we provide a supplementary case study for EEG denoising, which doesn't appear in our submitted paper due to the page limitation.

 To run the EEG denoising application, you only need to extract the contents of `eeg.zip` and place the extracted folder in the `model` folder.